Image

 In a massive aerial engagement at the commencement of the Second Battle of the Marne, Roosevelt was shot down behind German lines.
 Two days after he fell, the following German communiqué was intercepted by our wireless: “On July fourteenth, seven of our chasing planes were attacked by a superior number of American planes north of Dormans.
 After a stubborn flight, one of the pilots—Lieutenant Roosevelt, who had shown conspicuous bravery during the fight by attacking again and again without regard to danger, was shot in the head by his more experienced opponent and fell at Chamery.
 He was buried by German aviators with military honors.”

-Patchy rain nearby, with a high of 63 and low of 44 degrees.
-Don't forget your umbrella!
-Sunny in the morning, fog in the afternoon and evening, clear overnight.
+Patchy rain nearby, with a high of 47 and low of 33 degrees.
+Clear in the morning, overcast for the afternoon, light rain in the evening, clear overnight.